raspberrypilearning/catch-the-dots/en/step_7.md

 --- /task ---

 --- task ---
-Just before the end of the game, add in your new custom block.
+Add your new custom block to the Stage script before the end of the script.

 ![Stage sprite](images/stage-sprite.png)
 ```blocks